-When the chamber is located on the granite table in the 'upward' position the local chamber coordinates are defined such that the y coordinate points to the sky, the x coordinate runs along the tubes in the horizontal plane.
+For later use we define the coordinate systems.
+When the chamber is located on the assembly station in the 'upward' position the local chamber coordinates are defined such that the y coordinate points to the sky, the x coordinate runs along the tubes in the horizontal plane.
 The z coordinate, the precision coordinate, runs perpendicular to the tubes.
 The x, y and z axis constitute a left-handed coordinate system.
 The global coordinate system in our cleanroom is then defined by a south-north and west-east direction that runs in the x and z direction respectively.
 In the 'upward' position, the Read-out (RO) and High-Voltage (HV) side of the chamber coincides with the south and north respectively.
 In addition, for engineering purposes, we defined the west side of the setup as the 'reference-side'.
 The reference side always coincides with the smallest z coordinate of the chamber.